Unknot

 In the mathematical theory of knots, the unknot, not knot, or trivial knot, is the least knotted of all knots.
 Intuitively, the unknot is a closed loop of rope without a knot tied into it, unknotted.
 To a knot theorist, an unknot is any embedded topological circle in the 3-sphere that is ambient isotopic (that is, deformable) to a geometrically round circle, the standard unknot.

 The unknot is the only knot that is the boundary of an embedded disk, which gives the characterization that only unknots have Seifert genus 0.
 Similarly, the unknot is the identity element with respect to the knot sum operation.

+Background

+An easy unknot, reduced to a trivial diagram by a type I Reidemeister move.

+An unknot is a closed loop in three dimensions that does not contain knots and can, in principle, be stretched out into a circle without any part of the loop passing through another part.
+A diagram of an unknot is a projection of its three dimensional shape onto two dimensions, where the loop can appear to cross over itself.
+At each crossing where two parts of the curve intersect, the diagram will show which part of the curve passes over or under the other.
+To demonstrate whether any given diagram is an unknot, a sequence of Reidemeister moves must be applied to the diagram to eliminate all the crossings until the diagram is a circle, known as simplifying the diagram.
+This typically involve passing parts of the diagram over each other (Reidemeister types II and III), or untwisting loops (type I).
+While an individual diagram may be simplified in a small number of Reidemeister moves, it is very difficult to know how many moves this will take for an arbitrary diagram.

 Unknotting problem

 Deciding if a particular knot is the unknot was a major driving force behind knot invariants, since it was thought this approach would possibly give an efficient algorithm to recognize the unknot from some presentation such as a knot diagram.
 Unknot recognition is known to be in both NP and co-NP.

 It is known that knot Floer homology and Khovanov homology detect the unknot, but these are not known to be efficiently computable for this purpose.
 It is not known whether the Jones polynomial or finite type invariants can detect the unknot.